 We are developing fisogatinib for patients with advanced HCC.
-If fisogatinib receives marketing approval for patients with FGFR4-activated HCC, it will face competition from Bristol-Myers Squibb Company's nivolumab and Merck & Co., Inc.'s pembrolizumab, immune checkpoint inhibitors approved by the FDA for the treatment of HCC, as well as sorafenib, cabozantinib, regorafenib and lenvatinib, multi-kinase inhibitors approved for the treatment of HCC.
-In addition, fisogatinib may face competition from other drug candidates in development by Abbisko Therapeutics Co., Ltd, AstraZeneca plc, Bayer AG, Celgene Corporation, Eisai Inc., H3 Biomedicine Inc., Incyte Corporation, Johnson &
+If fisogatinib receives marketing approval for patients with FGFR4-activated HCC, it will face competition from Bristol-Myers Squibb Company's nivolumab and Merck & Co., Inc.'s pembrolizumab, immune checkpoint inhibitors approved by the FDA for the treatment of HCC, as well as sorafenib, cabozantinib, regorafenib and lenvatinib, multi-kinase inhibitors approved for the treatment of HCC and atezolizumab plus bevacizumab for the treatment of patients with advanced unresectable or metastatic HCC.
+In addition, fisogatinib may face competition from other drug candidates in development by Abbisko Therapeutics Co., Ltd, Bayer AG, CSPC Pharmaceutical Group, Eisai Inc., H3 Biomedicine Inc., InnoCare Pharma Limited, Johnson & Johnson, Novartis AG, Orion Corporation, and Taiho Pharmaceutical Co., Ltd..